 ▲▲ Tangier, Morocco Revitalized gateway to Africa, and an easy day trip from the Costa del Sol.

-▲ Near Barcelona Top stops in Catalunya, including Salvador Dalí sights (Figueres and Cadaqués), pilgrimage to a rugged mountain retreat (Montserrat), and beach resort (Sitges).
+▲ Catalunya Beyond Barcelona Top stops include Salvador Dalí sights (Figueres and Cadaqués), pilgrimage to a rugged mountain retreat (Montserrat), and beach resort (Sitges).

 ▲ Camino de Santiago Centuries-old pilgrimage route running across the top of Spain from France to Santiago, with stops at big cities (Pamplona, Burgos, León) and charming villages (Puente de la Reina, O Cebreiro)…and plenty of pilgrim bonding.

 ▲ Santiago de Compostela Moss-covered pilgrim capital, and the top town in green Galicia.

 ▲ Salamanca Spain’s quintessential university town, with the country’s finest main square.